Lucy-Forrest-Lab/AlignMe/README.md

 - our online server is available at [http://www.bioinfo.mpg.de/AlignMe/](http://www.bioinfo.mpg.de/AlignMe/)

-If you have questions about the usage of this program or discovered a bug, then please write to: AlignMe@rzg.mpg.de
+If you have questions about the usage of this program or discovered a bug, then please post a message on github or write to: AlignMe@rzg.mpg.de

 ## How can I cite AlignMe?
 If you have used AlignMe in your work, please cite: